lomnom/EZproblem/README.md

 To run the `bracketex` example, you have to first compile its `solver.cpp` to a binary named `solver` in the folder.

 ## TODO
+1. Add assert testing feature to ensure testcases are valid
-1. Implement subtasks inheriting testcases of another subtask (subset)
+2. Implement subtasks inheriting testcases of another subtask (subset)
-2. Implement lazy generation where testcases already generated are skipped.
+3. Implement lazy generation where testcases already generated are skipped.